mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

                 self, itemstack: mcpython.common.container.ResourceStack.ItemStack
                 ) -> bool:

-            Let the entity pick up an item and insert it into its inventory
+            Let the entity pick up a item and insert it into its inventory
             :param itemstack: the itemstack to use
             :return: if it was successful or not for moder: see world/player.py as an example how this could work